AliMert/TicTacToe_Multiplayer-PiE_2018/README.md

 Listening for incoming connections...
 ```

- Every player should run the script called myclient.py **(the server accpets only two players, it denied all requests from more players)**
+ Every player should run the script called myclient.py **(the server accepts only two players, it denied all requests from more players)**

 ```
 python3 myclient.py